 You’re wool-gathering.
 You’re collecting images, experiences, thoughts, curiosities, comments, ideas.

-You aren’t telling the child what to do.
-You’re helping the child think freshly about what is already on the page.
+You aren’t telling your child what to do.
+You’re helping your child think freshly about what is already on the page.
 You are providing the dialog partner the way you would in conversation—”Then what happened?
 Oh wait, how did you get there?
 That must have been amazing!
 What did your brother say?”

 But now, you are focused on writing and you are providing the conversational partnership that your child’s writer needs.
 You are thinking in writing categories but having discussions about it (natural ones).
 You aren’t an English teacher.
 You are an interested friend, partner, ally.